ericvilcu/licenta_2023/README.md

 # Use colmap to extract points from a sequence of images.

-## See how to do so [here](https://colmap.github.io/), and save the sparse and dense reconstructions as text.
+### See how to do so [here](https://colmap.github.io/).
+Notably, you must save the sparse and dense reconstructions as text in separate folders for the next step.

 # Generate a scene from a COLMAP
-After converting something to a scene using COLMAP, saving both the sparse and dense point clouds as text, run convert_colmap.py from .//utils with the following arguments:
+After converting a sequence to 3D points using COLMAP, saving both the sparse and dense point clouds as text, run convert_colmap.py from ./utils with the following arguments:

 1 -> image folder
 2 -> dense folder